L00179213/rbac-drift-detection-/README.md

-This is the RBAC Drift Automation Detectioin System
+This repository is created to keep the RBAC Policy Declarative configuration files.
+Enabling Argo CD to pull the new security rules and apply them to the Kubernetes cluster.